stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 exercise for the reader.
 How about operations that require random access to image's data?
 An example of such an operation is rotation.

-Since type at the base of `Image` is storable `Vector` (immutable, unboxed vector) and standard technique for efficient vector generation is via use of its mutable variant, it's no surprise that `JuicyPixels` provides `MutableImage` type.
+Since type at the base of `Image` is a storable `Vector` (immutable, unboxed vector) and the standard technique for efficient vector generation is using its mutable variant, it's no surprise that `JuicyPixels` provides `MutableImage` type.

-Basic workflow is the same as with vectors:
+The basic workflow is the same as with vectors:

-1. Allocate memory for new mutable image (or create it from immutable one).
+1. Allocate memory for a new mutable image (or create it from an immutable one).

 2. Populate it with right values using mutability.